grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 }
 ```

-In the last example I used this approach for the non-exceptional values, saying that this is what I sometimes do.
+In the last example, I used this approach for the non-exceptional values, saying that this is what I sometimes do.
 However, when specifying multiple exceptions to the rule, this is my default approach -- the nature of the exceptional values is that they are strictly specified, so I want them all to be included in my Specification.

 This time, I'm not showing you the Statement for non-exceptional values as it follows the approach I outlined in the previous example.

 ## Rules valid within boundaries

 Sometimes, a behavior varies around a boundary.
-A simple example would be a rule on how to determine whether someone is adult or not.
+A simple example would be a rule on how to determine whether someone is an adult or not.
 One is usually considered an adult after reaching a certain age, let's say, of 18.
 Pretending we operate at the granule of years (not taking months into account), the rule is:

 1. When one's age in years is less than 18, they are considered not an adult.
-2. When one's age in years is at least 18, they are considered an adult.
+1. When one's age in years is at least 18, they are considered an adult.

 As you can see, there is a boundary between the two behaviors.
 The "right edge" of this boundary is 18.
 Why do I say "right edge"?
 That is because the boundary always has two edges, which, by the way, also means it has a length.
 If we assume we are talking about the mentioned adult age rule and that our numerical domain is that of integer numbers, we can as well use `17` instead of `18` as edge value and say that:

 1. When one's age in years is at most 17, they are considered not an adult.
-2. When one's age in years is more than 17, they are considered an adult.
+1. When one's age in years is more than 17, they are considered an adult.

 So a boundary is not a single number -- it always has a length -- the length between last value of the previous behavior and the first value of the next behavior.
-In case of our example, the length between `17` (left edge -- last non-adult age) and `18` (right edge -- first adult value) is `1`.
+In the case of our example, the length between `17` (left edge -- last non-adult age) and `18` (right edge -- first adult value) is `1`.

-Now, imagine that we are not talking about integer values anymore, but we treat the time as what it really is -- a continuum.
+Now, imagine that we are not talking about integer values anymore, but we treat the time as what it is -- a continuum.
 Then the right edge value would still be 18 years.
 But what about the left edge?
 It would not be possible for it to stay 17 years, as the rule would apply to e.g. 17 years and 1 day as well.
 So what is the correct right edge value and the correct length of the boundary?
 Would the left edge need to be 17 years and 11 months?
 Or 17 years, 11 months, 365/366 days (we have the leap year issue here)?
-Or maybe 17 years, 11 months, 365/366 days, 23 hours, 59 minutes etc.?
+Or maybe 17 years, 11 months, 365/366 days, 23 hours, 59 minutes, etc.?
 This is harder to answer and depends heavily on the context -- it must be answered for each particular case based on the domain and the business needs -- this way we know what kind of precision is expected of us.

 In our Specification, we have to document the boundary length somehow.
 This brings an interesting question: how to describe the boundary length with Statements?
-To illustrate this, I want to show you two Statements describing the mentioned adult age calculation expressed using the granule of years (so we leave months, days etc. out).
+To illustrate this, I want to show you two Statements describing the mentioned adult age calculation expressed using the granule of years (so we leave months, days, etc. out).

-The first Statement is for values smaller than 18 and we want to specify that for the left edge value (i.e. `17`), but calculated in reference to the right edge value (i.e. instead of writing `17`, we write `18-1`):
+The first Statement is for values smaller than 18 and we want to specify that for the left edge value (i.e. `17`), but calculated relative to the right edge value (i.e. instead of writing `17`, we write `18-1`):

 ```csharp
 [Fact] public void